Class_13: SDL Presentation Workshop

 Education in Japan & SDL Synthesized Notes and References

-Education in Japan & SDL Midterm Paper
+Education in Japan & SDL Paper

 Education in Japan & SDL Final Presentation

-Your 2,000 points of Freerice is due 02/05/2023 before class!
+Your 4,000 points of Freerice are due before Class_15!

 Pingback: ESP2b Self-Directed Learning | Stacey Vye's English Education Homepage